Are you wondering how many people come to your website on a daily basis?

 It’s important to know who’s coming to your website (and how).
 The number of site visitors that click on your website equals the number of opportunities you have to increase your form conversions, build a bigger email list, or sell more products and services.

-In this article, we’ll show you how to track website traffic to your WordPress website so you can monitor how well your business is growing and whether your form conversion rates are keeping up.
+So in this post, we’ll show you exactly how to track website traffic to your WordPress website so you can see how well your business is growing and whether your form conversion rates are keeping up.